Xophmeister/jsSelecta/README.md

 (TODO NPM package)

 ### `selecta.rewind()`
-This is a synonym for `Array.reverse()`, it has no real value beyond providing the ability to call:
+This is a (shallow copying) synonym for `Array.reverse()`, it has no real value beyond providing the ability to call:

     selecta(data).rewind();